jianxiaoguo/website/content/en/docs/managing-workflow/deploy-hooks.md

 If the value of the computed HMAC hex digest and the value in the `Authorization` header are identical, then the request came from Workflow.

-!!! important
+{{% alert title="Note" color="danger" %}}
 When computing the signature, ensure that the URL parameters are in alphabetic order.
 This is critical when computing the cryptographic signature as most web applications don't care about the order of the HTTP parameters, but the cryptographic signature will not be the same.
+{{% /alert %}}

 [controller-settings]: tuning-component-settings.md#customizing-the-controller